The Dakty Full-Size In-Display Fingerprint

-The display we suggest will revolutionize the handheld devices and the use of computers, offering many features missing on the currently available displays on the market:
+The new patented technology of the full-size in-screen fingerprint scanner of Dakty is an optical full screen fingerprint scanner.
+It is based on a small modification of the actual displays.
+The new display improves the handheld devices and the use of computers, offering many features missing on the currently available displays on the market:

 - Direct document scanning